 In one of the most drastic examples of the potential benefits of legalized cannabis, Denver, Colorado has seen a sizable reduction in violent crimes – particularly homicides – since the beginning of legal recreational cannabis sales.

-Compared to the January to April period from 2013, 2014 has seen an overall reduction in both violent and property crimes since legal cannabis sales began this January.
-The most notable reduction was a 52.9% reduction in homicides, and a 36.3% reduction in automobile thefts.
+Compared to the same period in 2013, 2014 saw an overall reduction in both violent and property crimes since legal cannabis sales began January, 2014.
+The most notable reduction was a large reduction in homicides, and a reduction in automobile thefts.
 All other forms of violent crime saw a reduction in their incidences over the same period.

-In addition to these reductions, Denver has seen a 13.6% reduction in sexual assaults, a 4.6% drop in burglaries and a 3.1% reduction in aggravated assaults.
-Property crimes were down 11.4%.
+In addition to these reductions, Denver has seen a reduction in sexual assaults, a drop in burglaries and a reduction in aggravated assaults.
+Property crimes were also down.

 As many know, correlation doesn’t always imply causation, but these numbers are still a telling sign, and give clear evidence that, at the very least, legal cannabis sales are not causing an increase in crime, as many opponents argued it would.

 [Editor’s Note: This article was originally published on May 2nd, 2014.
 It was updated on September 1st, 2015.]